 NWB Bank's activities are characterized by its specialized purpose as a leading lender for the Dutch public sector.
-As NWB Bank's shareholders are public authorities, NWB Bank is positioned as part of and plays an important role in the Dutch public sector.
-NWB Bank's principal business activities include providing loans to municipal, provincial and other public authorities such as water authorities, and other legal entities which are guaranteed and/or controlled by central or other public authorities.
+As NWB Bank's shareholders are public authorities, NWB Bank's principal business activities include providing loans to municipal, provincial and other public authorities such as water authorities, and other legal entities which are guaranteed and/or controlled by central or other public authorities.
 NWB Bank also provides its shareholders with funds transfer and electronic banking services.